neilbrown/edlib/README.md

 Three of the arguments provided to a command have very special meanings.
 One of the strings, known as “key”, identifies what action should be performed.
-The pane handler will normal use this key to select some other command to actually handle the message.
+The pane handler will normally use this key to select some other command to actually handle the message.
 Other commands may ignore the key, or use it however they please.

-When a message is sent to a pane and the handler command is called, the “home” argument is set to the pane, so it acts a bit like the “self” argument in some object-oriented languages.
-One of the primary uses of “home” is to access “home->data” which a private data structure owned by the pane.
+When a message is sent to a pane and the handler command is called, the “home” argument is set to the pane that owns the handle, so it acts a bit like the “self” argument in some object-oriented languages.
+One of the primary uses of “home” is to access “home->data” which is a private data structure owned by the pane.
 The command associated with a particular pane is typically the only code which can understand the data.

 Finally the “comm1” argument passed to a command always identifies exactly the command that is being run.  “comm1” is a pointer to a